-A fracture is a break in a bone.
-Most fractures affecting the feet are stress fractures — small breaks or cracks typically caused by overuse and repeated impact.
+A bone fracture is a break in a bone.
+Most bone fractures affecting the feet are stress bone fractures — small breaks or cracks typically caused by overuse and repeated impact.

 The most common sites for foot stress fractures are the second and third metatarsal bones, two of the long bones on top of your foot.
 They can also happen in your heel, fibula, and the navicular bone in your midfoot.

-Non-athletes can develop stress fractures called insufficiency fractures.
+Non-athletes can develop stress bone fractures called insufficiency bone fractures.
 The most common reason for this type of fracture is weakened bones caused by osteoporosis and vitamin D deficiency.

 The wrong type of footwear, whether it’s ill-fitting, worn, or too-rigid, can put you at risk for a stress fracture.
 Surface changes, like running on an indoor wood track and then switching to an outdoor dirt track, can also put you at risk.